Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

 \subsubsection{Empirical Validation}

-In Figure~\ref{fig:scalability}, we plot the average number of tokens generated by \sys trees relative to the various tree structures presented in Table~\ref{tab:upper_bounds}, as a function of the number of tokens $n$ in the tree, for several draft and target model pairs, using data from WikiText-103.
+In Figure~\ref{fig:intro}, we plot the average number of tokens generated by \sys trees relative to various baseline tree structures, as a function of the number of tokens $n$ in the tree, using Pythia-2.8B as a draft model for Pythia-12B, and WikiText-103.
 We see that the number of generated tokens for \sys trees is unbounded---scaling roughly logarithmically with the tree size---whereas the other tree structures asymptote.
+We show results for more draft/target model pairs in Figure~\ref{fig:scalability} in Appendix~\ref{app:scalability-extra-results}.